Public Address Systems

 The key to a successful announcement system is coverage, and this is where your system design comes in.
 In order to cover an open area there is a simple calculation involving the angle of sound projection and distance projected vs the power of the speaker, however in locations with multiple corners and tucked away areas working out how to get complete coverage in an affordable way can be more tricky.
 To avoid any audio black spots, a professional designer will use various different speaker types along with set calculations to ensure all spaces are covered accordingly and no one misses an important transmission.

 Audio Installations are specialist designers of installed Public address systems and Announcement systems and we have the means to not only design the perfect system for your environment but install it as well.
-We have supplied customers in relatively small premises with simple single zone systems, right the way up to full warehouse systems covering over a million sq feet in area across 20 zones.
-We can guide you through all of the different speaker and amplifier configurations for your individual requirements and budget, and will supply drawings for your installers or provide our own installers where necessary.
+We have supplied customers in relatively small premises with simple single-zone systems, right the way up to full warehouse systems covering over a million sq feet in the area across 20 zones.
+We can guide you through all of the different speaker and amplifier configurations for your individual requirements and budget and will supply drawings for your installers or provide our own installers where necessary.

 For band and live music PA systems, check out our sister website ElectroMarket

 A public address (PA) system describes an audio system used mainly for background music or public announcements.
 They are commonly seen in a variety of everyday locations including; shopping centres, airports, schools, hospitals, and churches.
 There are a wide range of PA systems available in many shapes and sizes to suit every setting.